 If the duty cycle falls below what can be accommodated by the minimum on-time, the controller will begin to skip cycles.
-The output voltage will continue to be regulated, but the output ripple will increase.
-The on-time can be increased by lowering the switching frequency.
-A good rule of thumb is to keep on-time longer than 110ns.
+The output voltage will continue to be regulated, but the output ripple and current will increase.
+The minimum on-time can be increased by lowering the switching frequency.
+A good rule of thumb is to use an 110ns on-time.